 - All BAT systems require operation and maintenance in perpetuity by maintaining a service contract with a certified service provider approved by the vendor of the BAT.
 Upon MDE approval, a governmental agency or their designee may also assume responsibility for O&M as either the responsible management entity or by issuing renewable operating permits.

 - Each BAT system shall be inspected and have necessary operation and maintenance performed by a certified service provider at a minimum of once per year.

 What Financial Assistance is Available?

 Based on the availability of funds in accordance with the Annotated Code of Maryland, the BRF can pay for the cost difference between a traditional system and one that includes BAT.
 The Annotated Code specifies that grants can be made for up to 100 percent of the BAT cost with priority first given to failing systems located in the Chesapeake and Atlantic Coastal Bays Critical Area and then to failing systems that the Department determines are a threat to public health or water quality.

-Additional financial assistance may be available though the following programs:
+Additional financial assistance may be available through the following programs:

 What penalties are there for noncompliance?